JanssenProject/jans/docs/cedarling/cedarling-properties.md

 #### Local JWKS

 A local JWKS can be used by setting the `CEDARLING_LOCAL_JWKS` bootstrap property to a path to a local JSON file.
-When providing a local Json Web Key Store (JWKS), the file must follow the following shema:
+When providing a local Json Web Key Store (JWKS), the file must follow the following schema:

 ```json
 {